 The San Antonio Four

-In 1997 and 1998, four women in San Antonio, Texas, were wrongfully convicted of raping two young girls.
+In 1997 and 1998, four women in San Antonio, Texas, were wrongfully convicted of raping two girls.
 Elizabeth Ramirez, Kristie Mayhugh, Cassandra Rivera, and Anna Vasquez became known as the San Antonio Four.
 These women, featured in the documentary “Southwest of Salem: The Story of the San Antonio Four” directed by Deborah Esquenazi, were found innocent in 2016 after serving nearly 15 years in prison.

 “This belief was based on the premise that gay men who are lovers or roommates are ‘particularly violent’ when they fight, often engaging in gruesome-type, serious cuttings, and it shaped the investigation from the moment police responded to the scene,” wrote the authors of “Queer (In)Justice.”